BMI · Body mass index

-Body mass index is one of the most common ways to screen for weight categories.
-Enter your height and weight — we'll show your BMI, what category it falls into, and what it might mean for your options going forward.
+BMI is one of the most common ways to screen for weight categories.
+Enter your height and weight — we'll show your number, the category, and what it might mean for your options.

 Your BMI